-This is how to resize images on a Mac computer.
+This is how to resize an image on a Mac using Preview.
 For bloggers, this is a quick and easy method of getting the image sizes that you need for your blog posts.

 You may have noticed that I use many different image sizes in my posts on this blog.

 I do this because every social media site has a different ideal image size for photos.
 For example, if you want pictures to look good in your Twitter stream (horizontal), they need to be a different dimension than images that you use for Pinterest (vertical).

 If you are a blogger knowing how to resize images on a Mac (sorry, I don't do Windows), is a real timesaver.

 How to Resize Images on a Mac Without a Photo Editing App

 1. Make a Copy of Your Original Image

 Whenever you plan to edit an image it is always best to work with a copy of the original file, in case you don't like the results.
 This is true even on a Mac despite all of the time machine capabilities.